By Halle Wangler, former University of Michigan women’s basketball student-athlete

 Halle Wangler is a Royal Oak, Michigan, native and a three-year letterwinner for the University of Michigan basketball team.
 She graduated from Michigan in 2016 with a marketing degree.

 This article originally appeared on the Athletes Connected website.
-The Athletes Connected program, developed with initial funding from an NCAA Innovations in Research and Practice Grant, is a unique collaboration between the University of Michigan School of Public Health, Depression Center, and Athletic Department to increase awareness of mental health issues, reduce the stigma of help-seeking, and promote positive coping skills among student athletes.
+The Athletes Connected program, developed with initial funding from an NCAA Innovations in Research and Practice Grant, is a unique collaboration between the University of Michigan School of Public Health, Frances and Kenneth Eisenberg and Family Depression Center, and Athletic Department to increase awareness of mental health issues, reduce the stigma of help-seeking, and promote positive coping skills among student athletes.